ikt32/GTAVBasicModdingGuide/README.md

 # Quick start guide to modding Grand Theft Auto V
 -------------------------------------------------

 This is a quick and simple guide to the basics of installing and playing with mods on Grand Theft Auto V for Single Player.
 It won't cover MP mods like [FiveM](https://fivem.net/), or [script hooks that start the game with a custom launcher](https://ragepluginhook.net/).
 Modding GTA:O is not welcome here and will not be discussed.
+Neither is modding for consoles, the only supported platform is PC.

 # Table of Contents
 <!-- TOC depthFrom:1 depthTo:2 orderedList:false updateOnSave:true withLinks:true -->